-Raises TypeError if fill\char is more than one character ValueError if text or fill\char contains an unprintable character ValueError if width is less than 1
+Raises TypeError if fill\char is more than one character (not including ANSI style sequences) ValueError if text or fill\char contains an unprintable character ValueError if width is less than 1 cmd2.utils.align\left (text: str, \, fill\char: str = ' ', width: Optional[int] = None, tab\width: int = 4, truncate: bool = False) $\rightarrow$ str

-'''

-cmd2.utils.align_left (text: str, , fill_char: str = ' ', width: Optional[int] = None, tab_width: int = 4, truncate: bool = False) \rightarrow str

-'''

 Left align text for display within a given width.
 Supports characters with display widths greater than 1.
-ANSI style sequences are safely ignored and do not count toward the display width.
-This means colored text is supported.
+ANSI style sequences do not count toward the display width.
 If text has line breaks, then each line is aligned independently.